JuanBai2019/CS111-1/README.md

 # Operating Systems (UCLA)
 Operating Systems.
 Peter Reiher.
 Winter 2018.

-Included in the reposity are files provided by the professor, usually with the specification document titled <Project#>.html and a quick test script called
+Included in the repository are files provided by the professor, usually with the specification document titled <Project#>.html and a quick test script called
 <Project#>_ check.sh.
 Individual README documents for projects give more information
 about what files were included in the submission.